 7. In space

 Jade City by Fonda Lee takes place in a setting with similar technology to ours.
 They have guns, they have cars, they have jet planes.
 Yet the world is not ours; the geography is fundamentally different.
-The history and economics are its own.
-Magic also exists in this world.
-This book has a contemporary second-world fantasy setting.
+The history and economics are this world’s own: a place where magic also exists.
+This is a contemporary second-world fantasy setting.
 It’s an unusual setting, although as Lee’s trilogy shows us, it can be used effectively to tell a grand and sweeping story.

 Mix and match as best suits your story.
 Combining elements is often the way to create something that feels fresh.